-In fact, Gallup conducted a poll that shows that 21% of Americans actively try to include gluten-free foods in their diet.
-That’s one in five or 68.4 million people.
-According to a study, 3.1 million Americans live completely gluten-free lifestyles, roughly one in a hundred.
+In fact, a 2018 Gallup poll shows that 21% of Americans actively try to include gluten-free foods in their diet.
+That’s around one in five or 68.4 million people.
+Another statistic states that around 3.1 million Americans follow a gluten-free diet.

-At this point, it’s safe to say the gluten-free lifestyle has become commonplace.
+At this point, it’s safe to say that a gluten-free lifestyle has become commonplace.

-But why do people go gluten-free?
+But why do people avoid gluten?
 Do doctors even recommend it?

 And, oh yeah,